st-tu-dresden/inloop/docs/developer-guide.md

 You must also install the commit message hook to enforce consistent commit messages:

     cp support/git-hooks/commit-msg .git/hooks

+### Synchronize your virtualenv to the currently checked out branch

+We have a `post-checkout` git hook that supports this in a safe way:

+    cp support/git-hooks/post-checkout .git/hooks

+This works only *if* you have a virtualenv enabled which belongs to the project.
+Whenever you do a `git checkout`, this hook will run `pip install -r requirements_dev.txt`.

 ### Notes on flake8